What is it

-- Roving Philosophical Report (seek to 4:49): the Roving Philosophical Reporter, Polly Stryker goes to a local bar to find out why and how people flirt.
+- Roving Philosophical Report (seek to 4:49): Polly Stryker goes to a local bar to find out why and how people flirt.
 Some people use them as simple pick up methods, and some use them artfully as a way of making people fall in love with them.
 Is there a single method that works on everyone, or do you need to approach each person differently?
 These are questions best settled empirically.

-- 60-Second Philosopher (seek to 50:06): Ian Shoales, the 60-Second Philosopher and master flirter drops in.
+- 60-Second Philosopher (seek to 50:06): Ian Shoales, master flirt, drops in.
 Look at literature: everyone flirts.
 We see it everywhere in Jane Austen; Scarlet O’Hara did it, and James Bond does it all the time.
 Flirting is a doorway, but it’s often best not to have expectations about what’s on the other side.
 When a woman flirts too much, she’s a vixen, and when a man flirts too much, he’s a wolf.
 What happens when a vixen and a wolf end up sitting next to each other at a bar?
 Well, probably an awkward morning at the least.